 A person commits forgery by using a false name to sign a document, using another person’s checks, changing the date or money amount on a document, altering a will, or using a fake ID.
-People have also been charged with forgery or counterfeiting when they have engaged in copying or altering prescriptions for the purpose of obtaining pharmaceuticals.
+People have also been charged with counterfeiting when they have engaged in copying or altering prescriptions for the purpose of obtaining pharmaceuticals.

 Whether you create, alter, or disguise an item or a document with the intent to defraud someone, you can be found guilty of forgery or counterfeiting.

 Although forgery is typically known as a “white-collar crime,” the penalties are nevertheless quite serious and can alter a person’s life forever.